Skip to content

 2.3 Initializing the System

-After installation, use a browser to open the DataFlux Func initialization page for operation.
+After installation, open the DataFlux Func initialization page in your browser to proceed with the operation.

 2.4 Confirming Installation

-Subsequent operations are no different from those of DataFlux Func installed on a regular server.
+Subsequent operations are no different from DataFlux Func installed on a regular server.

 3. Configuring WI-FI Connection

-If you want the Raspberry Pi to use WI-FI after installing DataFlux Func, please read this section
+If you wish to have the Raspberry Pi connect via WI-FI after installing DataFlux Func, please read this section

-After installing DataFlux Func, the WI-FI control panel on the Raspberry Pi taskbar may prompt No wireless interfaces found, and it will be impossible to connect to WI-FI via the UI.
-Meanwhile, the wired connection can normally access the network.
+After installing DataFlux Func, the taskbar's WI-FI control panel may prompt No wireless interfaces found, and you won't be able to connect to WI-FI via the UI.
+Meanwhile, the wired connection can still access the network normally.

-This issue has been discovered during testing, but the cause is unclear, yet it does not affect the wired connection
+This issue has been discovered during testing, but the cause is unclear, though it does not affect the wired connection.

-To fix this issue, open the network configuration:
+To fix this problem, open the network configuration:

 Bash